 - The batter will be soft and look somewhat grainy (image 4).

-- Make a log by dumping the chocolate mixture on a piece of plastic wrap, shaping, and then wrapping it in the plastic until it's as tight as can be.
-You might want to prick once or twice the plastic so that any air that is trapped inside is released.
+Make a log by dumping the chocolate mixture on a piece of plastic wrap, shaping, and then wrapping it in the plastic until it's as tight as can be.
+You might want to prick the plastic once or twice to release any trapped air.
 It will be somewhat irregular (image below).

 Commercial Oreo cookies are round and have a pattern.

-When ready to bake, cut the log into rounds, about ¼ inch thick, or less if you want thinner cookies (image above).
+When ready to bake, cut the log into rounds, about ¼ inch thick, or less, if you want thinner cookies.

 Recommendation for perfect circles: after cutting the rounds shape them again with your hand, making them as perfect a circle as possible.
 Because when the log rests in the fridge or the freezer the bottom part flattens a bit.